Legio IX Hispana: Britain (AD 43 – at least 108)

 In AD 43, the legion most likely participated in the Roman invasion of Britain led by the emperor Claudius and general Aulus Plautius, because they soon appear amongst the provincial garrison.
-In AD 50, the Ninth was one of two legions that defeated the forces of Caratacus at Caer Caradoc.
-Around the same year, the legion constructed a fort, Lindum Colonia, at Lincoln.
-Under the command of Caesius Nasica they put down the first revolt of Venutius, king of the Brigantes tribe, between 52 and 57.
+In AD 50, the Ninth was one of two legions that defeated the forces of Caratacus.
+Around the same year, the legion constructed a fort, Lindum Colonia, now Lincoln.
+Under the command of Caesius Nasica, they put down the first revolt of Venutius, king of the Brigantes tribe, between 52 and 57.

 The Ninth suffered a serious defeat at the Battle of Camulodunum under Quintus Petillius Cerialis in the rebellion of Boudica (61), when most of the foot-soldiers were killed in a disastrous attempt to relieve the besieged city of Camulodunum (Colchester).
 Only the cavalry escaped.
 The legion was later reinforced with legionaries from the Germania provinces.
 When Cerialis returned as governor of Britain ten years later, he took command of the Ninth once more in a successful campaign against the Brigantes in 71–72, to subdue north-central Britain.
-Around this time they constructed a new fortress at York (Eboracum), as shown by finds of tile-stamps from the site.
+Around this time, they constructed a new fortress at York (Eboracum), as shown by finds of tile-stamps from the site.

 The Ninth participated in Agricola's invasion of Caledonia (modern Scotland) in 82–83.
 According to Tacitus, the legion narrowly escaped destruction when the Caledonians beyond the Forth launched a surprise attack at night on their fort.
 The Caledonians "burst upon them as they were terrified in their sleep".
-In desperate hand-to-hand fighting the Caledonians entered the camp, but Agricola was able to send cavalry to relieve the legion.
+In desperate hand-to-hand fighting, the Caledonians entered the camp, but Agricola was able to send cavalry to relieve the legion.
 Seeing the relief force, "the men of the Ninth Legion recovered their spirit, and sure of their safety, fought for glory", pushing back the Caledonians.

 The legion also participated in the decisive Battle of Mons Graupius.

 The last attested activity of the Ninth in Britain is during the rebuilding in stone of the legionary fortress at York (Eboracum) in 108.
 This is recorded in an inscribed stone tablet discovered in 1864, now displayed in the Yorkshire Museum in York.